AviatrixSystems/Docs/HowTos/config_CheckPointAzure.rst

 |cp_gw_added|

-6. Configure basic traffic policy to allow traffic VPC to VPC
+6. Configure basic traffic policy to allow traffic VNET to VNET
 ------------------------------------------------------------------

 In this step, we will configure a basic traffic security policy that allows traffic to pass through the Security Gateway.